TheQuantScientist/Candlestick-Is-All-You-Need/README.md

-# Crypto Candlestick Image Classification Research
+# Time Series as Candlesticks

 ## Overview